Special-K-s-Flightsim-Bots/DCSServerBot/services/bot/README.md

 ```

 > ⚠️ **Attention!**<br>
 > Never ever share your Discord TOKEN with anyone.
-If you plan to check-in your configuration to GitHub, don't do that
+If you plan to check in your configuration to GitHub, don't do that
 > for the Discord TOKEN.
 GitHub will automatically revoke it from Discord for security reasons.